mstocco/mariostoc.co/content/traininglog/20210321-ironman2021-23weeksout.md

 60 minutes on your feet: 10 minutes walking to warm up.
 Focus on your breathing while walking.
 Run 50 minutes.
 Flat route.
 Easy effort.
 Focus on your form while running.
 Find a comfortable rhythm.

 ### NOTES
-Total Time: **50 minutes**
+Run Time: **50 minutes**

 I noticed that my QL is tight(er) this morning; something will be paying attention to for the next bit.

-I walked an extra 5 minutes to the Swan Lake Trail as I was not totally convinced that I should run or just walk tonight.
-When I reached the dirt, I hit start on the watch to start the run.
+I walked 15 minutes to the Swan Lake Trail and when I reached the dirt, I hit start on the watch to record the run.
 It was easy pace, nothing more and when I finished the first loop, I went around the lake again.
 My legs felt heavy but my QL was unbothered.
 Getting back on to the bike path, I found a bit of a rhythm and just like [Sunday](javascript:flick('sun');), my last kilometre was the only comfortable kilometre.

 <!---->